bydariogamer/py101forpygamers/source/index.rst

 License
 -------

-This documentation is licensed under `Creative Commons Attribution-ShareAlike 4.0 International License <https://creativecommons.org/licenses/by-sa/4.0/>`_
+The tutorial is licensed under a
+Creative Commons Attribution-ShareAlike 4.0 International License.

+You should have received a copy of the license along with this work.
+If not, see http://creativecommons.org/licenses/by-sa/4.0/.

 .. image:: _static/by-sa.png
     :width: 100